 12. Use Corner Storage

-The final of our closet organization ideas is to utilize your corner storage.
+The final of our closet organization ideas is to declutter by utilizing your corner storage.
 Walk-in closets typically miss the opportunity to capitalize on their corner-storage.
 Corner shelves are great for storing clothes, shoes, or whatever you need.
 If your closet is not walk-in, then you can still use corner storage in other parts of your room to free up more space.

 If you use corner storage outside of your closet, consider displaying some of your more attractive pieces like boots, purses, or other leather items.

 There you have it 12 closet organizing ideas to make the most out of your space.
+Decluttering a closet, inventing new storage solutions, or coming up with DIY closet organizers isn’t easy.
 Remember, getting organized is an essential part of improving your life.
-Whether it is your bedroom, office, or, of course, your closet, don't procrastinate organization.
+Whether it is your bedroom, office, or, of course, your closet, don’t procrastinate home organization.
 Remember, eat the frog!